DeAnthonyGray1/DeAnthonyGray1/README.md

 # ABOUT ME
 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## SKILLS AND ABILITIES
-CCNA 1,2 and 3 Completion
+Analytical Experience
-•	Linux and Windows
+•	Virtualization
-•	Python Coursework
+•	Networking Concepts
 •	OSI/TCPIP Models
-•	Intrusion Detection Coursework
+•	Compliance Auditing
+•	Risk Management
+•	Vulnerability Assessment w/Tenable.io
+•	Reporting and Documentation
+•	NIST 800-53
+•	Access control
+•	Microsoft Azure
+•	Cybersecurity Governance and Frameworks
+• PCI-DSS, GDPR, HIPPA
+•	Microsoft Excel and Word
+•	Teamwork and collaboration
+•	Excellent verbal communication skills
-•	Threat Intelligence
+•	Self-starter

 ## EDUCATION
 Collin College Bachelor of Applied Technology (B.A.T) - Cybersecurity - GPA: 3.85 /